7 Things Your Emotionally Abusive Partner Does When You Set Boundaries

 He may do this by texting her or sending her a letter that contains both apologies and shaming.
 (These communications are usually somewhat incoherent, so don’t be surprised if you’re not quite sure exactly what they are attempting to say.)

 He may verbalize an accusatory apology:I’m sorry you thought I was trying to control you.”
-But a few minutes later, passive-aggressively comment on how he never gets to buy a new shirt because he sacrifices so much for the good of the family.
+But a few minutes later, passive-aggressively comments on how he never gets to buy a new shirt because he sacrifices so much for the good of the family.
 Or how he is tempted now to watch porn because he’s got needs she isn’t meeting.

 His abuse will get more covert and less obvious.
 It will be more passive-aggressive.
-He’s pig bitin’ mad, but he wants to make it appear that SHE is the naughty little selfish girl while HE is the uber-nice victim.
+He’s pig-bitin’ mad, but he wants to make it appear that SHE is the naughty little selfish girl while HE is the uber-nice victim.

 It will become much harder to pin down the abuse, but thank goodness for books like The Verbally Abusive Relationship that will help the real target spot all the subtle tactics.